Understanding Bloom's Taxonomy can be valuable for online educators as they plan their courses.

 Bloom's Education Theory

 Bloom's Taxonomy was developed on the premise that there are six levels of cognitive learning.
 All of these levels together represent a hierarchy.
 In order to reach the next level, you must master the previous level.
-These are the levels of Bloom's Taxonomy:
+Bloom's levels are:

 Relevance for Online Education

 With Bloom's Taxonomy, online instructors can define learning objectives and formulate questions and assignments based on each level of cognitive learning.
 Instructors can use interactive activities, like blog writing, scenario simulation games and case study analysis, to move students to higher levels within Bloom's hierarchy of learning.
-For example, when students use the Internet to conduct research for their classes, they can move beyond the basic 'knowledge', or fact-gathering, stage and apply analysis to the information they find, according to the article Using Learning Styles to Adapt Technology for Higher Education, by Terry O'Connor.
+For example, when students use the Internet to conduct research for their classes, they can move beyond the basic 'knowledge', or fact-gathering, stage and apply analysis to the information they find.
 Students can even develop their own websites to carry out a class project.